Here is some generalized instructions for setting up the web site

 username: mycompany-com (note this username

-is the 1st letters of the domain followed by a hyphen and the top level domain
+is the 1st letters (usually 12) of the domain followed by a hyphen and the top level domain

 e.g. mydomain-com